 - Where do you intend to keep your backups?

-And, if you’re looking to move your data offsite without the added expense of the staff, offsite location, and infrastructure required by a secondary data center, a cloud solution may be the right choice for you.
+And, if you’re looking to move your data offsite without the added expense of the staff, offsite location, and infrastructure required by a secondary data center, a cloud solution may be the perfect choice for you.

 So, you’ve determined that you want to deploy a direct-to-cloud or cloud hybrid solution and you’ve done some initial research.